christianalfoni/flux-react/README.md

 	}
 });
 ```
 Methods defined in exports will be returned by **createStore**.
 Components or other parts of the architecture can use it to get state from the store.
-The methods are bound to the state object of the store, meaning "this.todos" points to the state "todos".
+The methods are bound to the store, meaning "this.todos" points to the state "todos".

 **Note!** Values returned by an export method will be deep cloned.
 Meaning that the state of a store is immutable.
 You can not do changes to a returned value and expect that to be valid inside your store also.
 You have to trigger an action to change the state of a store.